dnsimple/dnsimple-support/content/articles/what-is-a-nameserver.markdown

 ---
-title: What is a name server?
+title: Name Servers
-excerpt: An explanation of what name servers are and why they're important.
+excerpt: An explanation of what name servers are, why they're important, and how to set them up.
 categories:
 - Name Servers
 ---

+# Name Servers

-# What is a name server?
+## What is a name server?

 In the simplest terms, name servers work as a directory that translates domain names (human -readable words) into IP addresses (computer-readable numbers).
 With billions of websites out there, and more being created every day, we need name servers to make things easy to find across the Internet.